 Uranium has an affinity within the body for DNA, chemically bonding to it.
-When human bone cells are exposed to uranium they fragment, breaking away from chromosomes and reforming abnormally, and the mutations are passed from parent to child.
+When human bone cells are exposed to depleted uranium they fragment, breaking away from chromosomes and reforming abnormally, and the mutations are passed from parent to child.
 Iraq is experiencing an epidemic of birth defects, sometimes multiple defects in one baby.
-Leuren Moret, a nuclear authority at Livermore National Laboratory, revealed that so much DU has been fired that the genetic future of the Iraqi people is destroyed.
+Leuren Moret, a nuclear authority at Livermore National Laboratory, reveals that so much DU has been fired that the genetic future of the Iraqi people is destroyed.
 For every defect now, we will see thousands in future generations.
-Fifty per cent of children are born with malformations, and in a few years it can be every one.
+Fifty percent of children are born with malformations, and in a few years it can be every one.
 Iraq is seeing conditions for which there are no medical terms.
-Iraqi hospitals have reported new mothers in shock apologizing for their deformed newborns.

-Birth defects in Basra increased 17 times between 2003-11.
-It saw a 7% increase between 1994-2003, six times higher than the rate in the US.
+Birth defects in Basra increased 17 times between 2003-2011.
+It saw a 7% increase between 1994-2003, six times higher than the rate in the United States.
 Childhood cancers rose 384% in the ten years between 1990-2000.

-Fallujah is 40 miles from Baghdad, and after massive sieges it experiences the highest rate of genetic damage in any population ever studied.
+Fallujah is 40 miles from Baghdad, and after massive sieges, it experiences the highest rate of genetic damage in any population ever studied.
 Birth defects are 14 times higher than those in Nagasaki and Hiroshima.
-From 2007 to 2010 half the babies were born with birth defects.
+Between 2007-10, half of the babies were born with birth defects.
 A 2010 study found birth defects 33 times higher than in Europe.
 Congenital malformations have mushroomed, including nervous system and heart defects.
-Severe birth defects in newborns appear as multiple disfiguring tumors, overgrown and missing limbs, fused legs.
+Severe birth defects in newborns appear as multiple disfiguring tumors, overgrown or missing limbs, fused legs.
 Babies are born with spina bifida, some are missing genitalia, some are born with their intestines outside their little bellies.
-The photos are shocking and very painful to look at: newborns with two heads, no head, scaly bodies, missing eyes, one eye in the center of the face, malformed ears, noses, bones and rib cages rendering the infants unable to live.
-In September 2009, of the 170 babies born 24% died in a week, and 75% of them were deformed.
-In 2011 doctors reported two babies born every day with birth defects, which is 11 times the world average.
-Fallujah has suffered an increase in sterility and infertility, and 1 of every 6 pregnancies miscarried between 2009-10.
+The photos are shocking and very painful to look at: newborns with two heads, or no head, scaly bodies, missing eyes or one eye in the center of the face, malformed ears, noses, bones and rib cages rendering the infants unable to live.
+In September of 2009, of the 170 babies born, 24% died in a week, and 75% of them were deformed.
+In 2011, doctors reported two babies born with birth defects every day, which is 11 times the world average.
+During the crisis, hospitals reported new mothers in shock, apologizing for their deformed newborns.
+Fallujah has suffered an increase in sterility and infertility, and one of every six pregnancies miscarried between 2009-10.
 Today women in Fallujah are too scared to conceive and hospital officials are quietly telling them to avoid pregnancy.
 Cancer rates doubled between 1993-2007, as did childhood leukemia, which is epidemic.
 By 2012, cancers increased three times.
 Fallujah is unable to have consistently healthy babies.
-Human Rights Now, a Tokyo-based organization, reported that the right to health and life of the children of Fallujah was seriously violated.
-There was an extraordinary rise in congenital birth defects due to environmental contamination which no one investigated.
+Human Rights Now, a Tokyo-based organization, released a report asserting that the right to health and life of the children of Fallujah was seriously violated.
+There was an extraordinary rise in congenital birth defects due to environmental contamination, which no one investigated.
 No one was brought to justice.
 The group calls on the US and UK to disclose information on the quantities, types and firing points of DU weapons.

 Mosul was the breadbasket for 19 million people.
-Now weeds and crop diseases never before recorded in their history ravage farmland, date and citrus trees.
-Bedouins report hundreds of dead animals in the desert including camels, sheep, birds, and the insects that cover the remains.
-Hundreds of thousands of tons of edible plants have been contaminated.
+Now weeds and crop diseases never before recorded in their history ravage farmland and date and citrus trees.
+Bedouins report hundreds of dead animals in the desert including camels, sheep, birds and the insects that cover the remains.
+Hundreds of thousands of tons of edible wild plants have been contaminated.

 In a Baghdad shelter in 1994, 800 women and children hid from bombardment.
-A DU projectile fired by a plane penetrated the walls of the shelter and every one was killed.
+A DU projectile fired by a plane penetrated the walls of the shelter, and every one was killed.
 The imprints of their bodies pressed against the walls are still visible.